le-mn/minhngocle.github.io/index.md

 ## Publications and presentations

-- (2020.01) Seminar: Velocity correlation function: discrepancies between simulation and theory prediction, at International Center for Interdisciplinary Science and Education, Quy Nhon, Vietnam.
+- (2020.01) Seminar: _Velocity correlation function: discrepancies between simulation and theory prediction_, at International Center for Interdisciplinary Science and Education, Quy Nhon, Vietnam.

-- (2019.12) Lunch talk: Velocity correlation function: discrepancies between simulation and theory prediction, at Academia Sinica Institute of Astronomy and Astrophysics, Taiwan.
+- (2019.12) Lunch talk: _Velocity correlation function: discrepancies between simulation and theory prediction_, at Academia Sinica Institute of Astronomy and Astrophysics, Taiwan.

-- (2019.08) Oral presentation: Inflation via Higgs-Dilaton potential in Two-Time Physics, at 15th Rencontres du Vietnam: Cosmology 2019, International Center for Interdisciplinary Science and Education, Quy Nhon, Vietnam.
+- (2019.08) Oral presentation: _Inflation via Higgs-Dilaton potential in Two-Time Physics_, at 15th Rencontres du Vietnam: Cosmology 2019, International Center for Interdisciplinary Science and Education, Quy Nhon, Vietnam.

- - (2019.02) Poster presentation: Inflation Scenarios via Dilaton in Two-Time Physics, at 2019 Asian-Pacific Winter School and Workshop on Gravitation and Cosmology, Yukawa Institute for Theoretical Physics, Kyoto University, Japan.
+ - (2019.02) Poster presentation: _Inflation Scenarios via Dilaton in Two-Time Physics_, at 2019 Asian-Pacific Winter School and Workshop on Gravitation and Cosmology, Yukawa Institute for Theoretical Physics, Kyoto University, Japan.

 ## CV
 More about my background study, academic activities (schools, workshops, conferences,...) can be found in [my CV](Minh_Ngoc_LE_CV.pdf)